-Police investigating bank robbery on Sherwood Forest Blvd.
+Police release photos from Baton Rouge bank robbery, still searching for suspect

 Latest Weather Blog

+Police release photos from Baton Rouge bank robbery, still searching for suspect

-BATON ROUGE - A bank was reportedly robbed in East Baton Rouge Wednesday afternoon.
+BATON ROUGE - A bank was robbed in East Baton Rouge Wednesday afternoon.

-The robbery was reported before 1:30 p.m. at the Citizens Bank on S Sherwood Forest Boulevard near Bricksome Avenue.
-The Baton Rouge Police Department confirmed it's looking into the crime but did not immediately have any further details.
+The robbery was reported before 1 o'clock at the Citizens Bank on S Sherwood Forest Boulevard near Bricksome Avenue.
+The Baton Rouge Police Department released photos of the masked robber who fled on foot.

 More News